Accumulator-Aware Post-Training Quantization for Large Language Models: Experiments

-In Figures~\ref{fig:top-line-results} and~\ref{fig:top-line-results-OPTQ}, we use Pareto frontiers to visually characterize the trade-off between accumulator bit width and model accuracy for both GPFQ and OPTQ, respectively.
-For each model and each PTQ algorithm, the Pareto frontier shows the best model accuracy observed for a target accumulator bit width~$P$ when varying $M$ and $N$ within our design space, with the 32-bit floating-point model accuracy provided for reference.
-We provide a detailed breakdown of each Pareto frontier in Appendix~\ref{appendix:pareto-front-details}, where we report the accuracy of each Pareto-dominant model, their weight and activation bit widths, and resulting unstructured unstructured weight sparsity.
-We observe similar trends as reported in~\cite{colbert2024a2q+}; the Pareto-optimal activation bit width~$N$ decreases as~$P$ is reduced, and the unstructured weight sparsity conversely increases.
-This suggests that our accumulator-aware boundary constraints obey similar mechanics as the $\ell_1$-norm constraints of A2Q~\cite{colbert2023a2q} and A2Q+~\cite{colbert2024a2q+}, as our theoretical justification predicts (see Section~\ref{sec:a2ptq}).
-Recall that accumulator-aware quantization requires both the weights and activations to be quantized (see Section~\ref{sec:method-details}); therefore, this is not a direct comparison against the original GPFQ and OPTQ proposals, which only quantized weights.
+We provide a detailed breakdown of each Pareto frontier in Appendix~\ref{appendix:pareto-front-details}, where we report the perplexity of each Pareto-dominant model, their weight and activation bit widths, and resulting unstructured weight sparsity.
+Overall, we observe trends that are consistent with~\cite{colbert2024a2q+}; the Pareto-optimal activation bit width~$N$ decreases as~$P$ is reduced, and sparsity conversely increases.
+This suggests that our accumulator-aware boundary constraints obey similar mechanics as the $\ell_1$-norm constraints of QAT methods, as our theoretical justification predicts.
+Moreover, as in the QAT setting, the quantization design space ultimately limits the minimum accumulator bit width attainable via na\"ive bit width manipulation.